- Multiple serum chemistries can be used to assess hepatic function and/or injury.

 - Isolated elevated ALP (extra-hepatic disease): bone disease, pregnancy, chronic renal failure, lymphoma, congestive heart failure.

-- Abnormal PT (expressed in seconds or as INR) and albumin levels: indicate severe hepatic synthetic dysfunction and indicates progression to cirrhosis or impending hepatic failure.
+- Elevated PT (expressed in seconds or as INR) and low albumin levels: indicate severe hepatic synthetic dysfunction and indicates progression to cirrhosis or impending hepatic failure.

 - Other commonly used tests to assess potential causes of hepatic diseases include: viral markers (IgM Hepatitis A Virus, HBsAg, Total Anti-HBc, IgM anti-HBc, anti-hepatitis C antibody), immunologic markers (ANA, SMA, anti-LKM-1, AMA), genetic diseases (hereditary hemochromatosis: transferrin saturation, ferritin, hepatic iron index; Wilson’s disease: serum ceruloplasmin, urinary copper; a1-antitrypsin deficiency: serum electrophoresis), hepatocellular carcinoma marker (AFP: alfa-Fetoprotein) and imaging studies (ultrasound, CT, MRI).

 - Fibrosis scores: Available evidence suggests these may be useful to detect advanced fibrosis with moderate to poor performance for distinguishing lower stages of fibrosis.
 Thresholds remain controversial and disease specific.